Particle motion and tidal force in a non-vacuum-charged naked singularity: Charged Naked Singularity Spacetime (CNS)

-where $d\Omega^2= d\theta^2 + sin^2\theta d\phi^2$ and $M$ is the ADM mass of the spacetime.
-It is shown in ~\cite{joshi2020shadow} that there is a strong null singularity at the center of the spacetime in Eq.~(\ref{nullmetric}).
+In order to determine the nature of the singularity at $r \to 0$, we need to check the value of $T$ and $R$ as $r \to 0$.
+From the above Eq.~(\ref{rstar}), it can be verified that as $r \to 0$ for any finite value of $t$, $r^{*} \to - \infty$, clearly suggesting that the singularity thus formed at $r = 0 $ corresponding to the line element defined in Eq.~(\ref{nullmetric}) is null in nature.
+(Similarly one would get a timelike singularity if for any finite $t$, $r^{*} \to 0$ when $r \to 0$) (See e.g., \cite{dDey}).
 There is no event horizon around the singularity.
 Moreover, this future null singularity (FNS) spacetime satisfies both weak and strong energy conditions ~\cite{joshi2020shadow}.
 For our present investigation, we introduce an electric charge in FNS spacetime, and the corresponding action for the electromagnetic field can be expressed as:

 where, $F_{\mu\nu}$ is the usual electromagnetic field tensor.
 The associated Einstein-Maxwell field equation is given as follows:

 where, $T_{\alpha \beta}^{M}$ is the energy-momentum tensor of distributed matter in FNS spacetime given in \cite{Joshi:2023ugm, joshi2020shadow}, while $T_{\alpha \beta}^{EM}$ is the energy-momentum tensor of electromagnetic energy,